 How Adultery Can Impact a Divorce and Custody Proceeding

-While criminal prosecutions for adultery are extremely rare, the consequences of adultery in a divorce context do exist.
+Consequences of adultery in a divorce context do exist.
 Adultery can be used as a basis for an at-fault divorce in Massachusetts, yet this remains relatively uncommon.
 In a Massachusetts divorce action, even when a person has admitted to a sexual relationship outside of the marriage, the vast majority of divorces are still filed due to an irretrievable breakdown of the marriage, under the general heading of a “no fault” divorce.

 To file for a fault-based divorce, including for adultery, the person asking for the divorce must prove the specific grounds.
 As you might imagine, the process then becomes more expensive and complicated than the much more common no-fault divorce.
 Other categories for a fault-based divorce in MA include: desertion, gross and confirmed habits of intoxication, cruel and abusive treatment, non-support, impotency, or a prison sentence of five years or more.
 These grounds are included in Mass Gen. Laws chapter 208, section 1.